She has a travel-for-work kind of job, so I tag along sometimes.

 Initially, I was worried the sensory overload of travel- the airport chaos, being out during sun hours and so on- would make it too miserable.
 But I discovered that the opposite was true…that I felt more balanced and settled away from my own country.

-Away, I feel perfectly at home.
+Away, I’m perfectly at home.
 It’s when I return to my actual home that I feel most displaced and confused.
-I’m far more of an awkward tourist in my own country,
+I’m far more of a tourist in my own country,